HarsitM05/predicting-operational-risk-using-nlp/README.md

-# README: Predicting Operational Risk Using NLP
+# Predicting Operational Risk Using NLP

 ## Project Overview
 This project focuses on using Natural Language Processing (NLP) techniques to construct a cybersecurity risk measure from SEC 10-K filings.
 By analyzing text data from financial reports, we aim to assess the impact of cybersecurity risks on the market.